UbiquityRobotics/ubiquity_launches/README.md

    Anyhow, now you have a secure shell public/private key pair.

-3. Now that we have secure shell key, we are going to do something
+3. Now that we have secure shell key, we are going to do something a little obscure.
+We are going to make it possible to securely log into your machine without a password prompt.
+This done using the following command:

+        ssh-copy-id USER@DEVEL.local

+   where `USER` is your account user name, and `DEVEL` is the host name for your development machine.
+This will probably prompt you for your password to complete the key transfer.
+If it does not prompt you for a password, that means you (or somebody else) previously did this step.

+   To verify that it worked, please run:

 ### Bringing Up the Robot